ysyk2021/how-to-organize-your-workplace-for-maximum-productivity-and-focus/src/chapter-3-1.md

-# Understanding the Impact of Workplace Organization on Employee Performance

 Workplace organization can have a significant impact on employee performance.
 In this chapter, we will explore the ways in which workplace organization can affect employee performance.